Vanderscycle/Professional-website/README.md

 ## Acknowledgements

-To all my teachers, I thank you and will carry on your lesson on my path, but I would do you disservice if I do not surpass you.
-To all the men, that served with me, I thank you and only wish the best to you and your family.
+To all my teachers, I thank you and will carry on your lesson on my path, but I would do you a disservice if I did not surpass you.
+To all the men that served with me, I thank you and only wish the best to you and your family.